uber/h3-py-notebooks/README.rst

 Welcome to `H3 <https://github.com/uber/h3>`__ in Jupyter Notebooks!

-H3 is a hierarchical hexagonal geospatial indexing system developed by Uber Technologies.
+H3 is a hierarchical hexagonal geospatial indexing system.

-This repo is a gallery of Jupyter notebooks of API tutorials, examples and visualizations.
-You can visualize them on NBViewer, mybinder, or download them and execute jupyter notebook from your own terminal.
+This repo is a gallery of Jupyter notebooks including API tutorials, examples and visualizations.
+You can visualize them on NBViewer, mybinder, or execute jupyter notebook from your own terminal.

 You are more than welcomed to contribute new notebooks.